zainulabdn/Learning/README.md

 ## 🔑 Key Points
 Not going to write them in depth, you can use google/GPT.
 I've mentioned few key points that causes few confusion when it comes to dart specifically.
+### Abstract vs Interface
+#### 📝 Other Languages
+- `abstract` keyword is use to define classes for which you need to write abstract methods and to avail partial data hiding concept.'

 #### FOR Learning VS
 - CTRL+R (WRAP widget detail)